 Besides a love for adventure, Poppy and Skyler also share a love for food.
 Skyler is a wellness advocate who believes in eating nutritious foods made with USDA organic and non-GMO ingredients, even while traveling.
 Lucky for Poppy, he gets to eat just as well with Castor & Pollux® ORGANIX.
-All recipes are free of antibiotics, chemical pesticides and added growth hormones — providing the level of quality and safety for your dog.
+All recipes are free of antibiotics, chemical pesticides, and added growth hormones — providing the level of quality and safety you want for your dog.

 Traveling can make eating healthy difficult, so Skyler packs and makes her own oatmeal at her hotel for breakfast, and then drops by the local farmer’s market to find local, seasonal ingredients — in addition to sampling bites at the Telluride Wine Festival.
 Not only are these types of events easier to explore with a dog in tow than a restaurant, but there’s also an opportunity to meet local farmers and chefs, and learn more about the food they stock.